-Can Bach flower essences help your puppy's socialization and sociability?
+Can Bach flower essences help your puppy’s socialization and sociability?
 You bet!
-Bach flowers are a gentle, natural tool for balancing emotional extremes.
-They're a great way to help normalize some of the common emotional reactions a pup can experience during socialization.
+Bach flower essences are a gentle, natural tool for balancing emotional extremes.
+They’re a great way to help improve many common but less-than-ideal emotional reactions pups can experience during socialization.

 The time you invest in socializing your dog will be some of the most enjoyable and enriching of his life.
 New friends to meet, new places to explore, a whole wide, wonderful world of excitement and adventure!

 Not every pup comes into their forever home well-prepared to face life’s challenges.
 If your dog’s “adventures in learning” aren’t going as smoothly as you’d hoped, flower essences may be able to help.